FlorenceBastaraud/swiftride/README.md

 ## Usage

 This project is intended for personal use and testing only.
 Commercial use is not permitted.
-If you wish to use this project for commercial purposes, please contact the project owner for further information.
+If you wish to use this project for commercial purposes, please [contact me for further information at fbastaraud@yahoo.fr](mailto:myemailadress@email.com)
+.